 Besides going back to teaching, Ma also passionately continues his philanthropy work.

 When asked if he would retire anytime soon, the billionaire shrugged and smiled.
 He also didn’t reveal if he would give up his money which is now estimated at more than $40 billion or put it into trust.
+If you are also planning on retiring anytime soon, you might want to consider vising the CunninghamLegal homepage for more info about estate planning and trust management.

 “You’ll know very soon.
 I’ve prepared a Jack Ma Foundation,” he said.
 “All these things that I’ve been preparing for 10 years.”